 The Endeavour-Breast programme is aimed at young oncologists or gynaecologists from Europe.
 Participants should be employed by a University hospital or academic institution, active in breast cancer research, and have publications with first or last authorships in peer-reviewed journals.

-If you are interested in participating in this programme, you will need to apply by 31 July 2022 via the application form below.
 Applications will be reviewed by the Steering Committee, who will select 2 to 3 candidates from each country for the final selection.
 Once selected, applicants will be required to prepare a short proposal for a scientific project.

 An in-person launch meeting is planned for November 2022 in Barcelona, Spain, with subsequent face-to-face meetings taking place annually.
 Virtual meetings will also occur periodically to follow up on the progress of the projects.